MidnattLantern/hidoc/README.md

 As of documenting this, there's five days left.
 I need to cut out on features so that I can polish the user interface and clean up the code.

+Artistic therapy as agile development
+---
+As I'm documenting this, I've gone trough enough stress and many panic attacks troughout the development of HiDoc, and at this point, I'm drained.
+I can't do much more backend and logic, my hands are shaking and my head is hot.
+At the bottom of the abyss, I remembered what I enjoyed the most troughout my journey in Full Stack Course: CSS styling.
+There are five days left until my deadline.
+Instead of recovering the features that require filtering, I'm spending my energy on the visual presentation.
+HiDoc didn't have much visuals going on before this point, but that lack became my therapy for the moment.

 User stories:
 ===